 Daily Music Writing Project

-On 1st January 2025, I declared my intention to write music every day.
-My daily music writing project is a testimony of my commitment to arranging and composing music for the ukulele so that I will publish and make my work available to a wider audience (not only my students).
-This blog post explains the motivation behind the project and a table of contents of my daily output with relevant links.
+On the first day of the year 2025, I declared my intention to write music every day.
+My daily music writing project is a testimony of my commitment to arranging and composing music for the ukulele so that I will publish and make my work available to a wider audience.
+Towards that end, I am offering the music listed on this page as indicated on this Request & Feedback Form.

 Anne Ku Daily Music Writing Project 2025: arrange, compose, record, transcribe